oliveroneill/WiltCollector/README.md

 my changes.
 - ProrsumNet: has an [open pull request](https://github.com/noppoMan/ProrsumNet) to solve an issue with ambiguous subscripts.
 - BigInt: The spaces in filenames caused the clang linker to break.
-This only seems to be an issue with my build but I can't figure out how.
+Seems to be an LLVM bug, see [here](https://forums.swift.org/t/no-spaces-allowed-during-building/15599).